How to Install Java in Linux?

 Note: Default JDK for Linux is OpenJDK, and we will install the same.*

-How to Check if Java is Already Installed in Linux?
+How do you check if Java is already installed in Linux?

 Step 1: To check if java is already installed in your Linux system, open the terminal and run the command java -version.